izzyburley/izzyburley.github.io/_publications/Education2.md

 # Virginia Tech College of Engineering

-**Degree:** Bachelor of Science in Electrical Engineering
+**Degree:** Bachelor of Science in Computer Engineering
 **Graduation Date:** May 2026
 **Major:** Controls Robotics and Autonomy
-**Focus Area:** Networking
+**Focus Area:** Networking and Cybersecurity

 Virginia Tech College of Engineering is renowned for its cutting-edge programs and commitment to innovation.
-As a graduate, I specialized in Controls, Robotics, and Autonomy, with a strong focus on Networking.
-This rigorous curriculum equipped me with technical expertise and practical skills essential for tackling engineering challenges in today’s dynamic world.
+I am a proud Hokie, specializing in Controls, Robotics, and Autonomy, with a strong focus on Networking.
+Virginia Tech has provided me with technical expertise and practical skills that I have been able to apply hands on outside of school.

 ---